liesel-devs/liesel-jss/README.md

 # liesel-install-jss

 Liesel runs natively on Linux and macOS.
-On Windows, it can be installed via the Windows Subsystem for Linux (WSL).
+On Windows, installing Liesel natively is possible but more complicated.
+We therefore recommend using the Windows Subsystem for Linux (WSL) to run Liesel on Windows.

 ## Installing WSL on Windows